Commensurating actions of birational groups and groups of pseudo-automorphisms

 \begin{eg} Start with the standard birational involution $\sigma_n\colon \P^n_\bfk\dasharrow \P^n_\bfk$ which is defined in homogeneous coordinates by $\sigma_n[x_0:\ldots : x_n]=[x_0^{-1}:\ldots : x_n^{-1}].$ Blow-up the $(n+1)$ vertices of the simplex $\Delta_n=\{[x_0:\ldots : x_n ]; \; \prod x_i=0\}$; this provides a smooth rational variety $X_n$ together with a birational morphism $\pi\colon X_n\to \P^n_\bfk$.
 Then, $\pi^{-1}\circ \sigma_n\circ \pi$ is a pseudo-automorphism of $X_n$, and is an automorphism if $n\leq 2$. \end{eg}

 \begin{pro} Let $f\colon X\dasharrow Y$ be a birational map between two (irreducible, reduced) normal algebraic varieties.
-Assume that the codimension of the indeterminacy sets of $f$ and $f^{-1}$ is at least $2$.